 Water daily for at least 4 weeks to help establish the rose.
-After that, depending upon the weather, water approximately 1/2″ twice a week (everyday during the summer may be necessary in Central/South Florida).
+After that, depending upon the weather, water approximately 1/2″ twice a week (everyday during the Spring/Summer in Central/South Florida).

-- Proper fertilization and watering will dramatically reduce disease problems.
+Proper fertilization and watering will dramatically reduce disease problems.
 Use a premium fertilizer that includes the minor elements.
 You get what you pay for in fertilizer.
 We recommend Osmocote fertilizer, as it is a slow release and will not burn the root system.
-Please keep in mind – Over fertilization will kill your rose plant.
+Please keep in mind – Over fertilization will kill your rose.

 Blackspot can be a problem in rose growing.
 To treat blackspot ask your garden center for specific rose fungicides.

-- Pests come and go.
-Spider mites usually come around in fall and spring.
-Use a labelled mitacide.
-Flower thrips might show up in the spring and then in June will be eaten by a biological beetle.
-But, the pest to look out for are chili thrips.
+Pests come and go.
+Spider mites usually come around in Fall and Spring.
+Use a labeled miticide.
+Flower thrips might show up in the Spring and then in June will be eaten by a biological beetle.

-- Chili thrips are a microscopic foliar thrip that will eat the new growth and not allow your garden to prosper.
+Chili thrips are a microscopic foliar thrip that will eat the new growth and not allow your garden to prosper.
 The leaves curl up and turn brown and you will not see any new growth or blooms on your rose.
 To combat, we strongly recommend Conserve SC.
 Conserve is worth the investment to protect your roses.
 It cannot be used as a preventative, only if you have the thrips in your garden.
 When using Conserve SC, coverage is important.
 You must almost drench the rose bush with the spray and get good coverage all over, including the underside of leaves.
 Conserve SC can be found at your upper scale garden centers or on Amazon.com.
 As always, use product according to label.

 PRUNING IS A MUST!
 Don’t be afraid to cut back your roses fairly heavy around the week of February 14.
-This is for established roses (in the ground for more than 1 year).
+This is for established roses only (in the ground for more than 1 year).
 Throughout the year slightly trim your roses to “reshape” your bush.
 This forces them to continue blooming througout the year.
 Yes, with proper care, Nelson Roses will bloom throughout the entire year!